teco-kit/fire-detector-tutorial/README.md

 You can refer to the example solution code in the `Sketches` folder called `9-full-system.ino`.

 > Tip: You can assume that the surrounding sounds are ignored and you trigger an alarm if you hear loud enough beeps from another fire alarm.
+> If you really want to go all in, you can add a cooldown for the alarm after shaking to reset.